-- Society of America (MSA) for supporting symposia that inspired this manuscript, at the 2018 European Congress of Conservation Biology in Jyväskylä, Finland and at the 2022 Annual Meeting of the MSA in Gainesville, Florida, respectively.
-We would also like to acknowledge - 569 members of the Research Group MIND.Funga including Genivaldo Alves-Silva, Diogo - 570 Henrique Costa-Rezende, Thiago Kossmann, and Mahatmã Titon.
-We thank Inge Somhorst, - 571 coordinator of the Dutch Mushroom Monitoring Program, for her input on the "Structured - 572 approaches" section.
-The following funding agencies supported this research: U.S. National - 573 Science Foundation (DEB-2018098 to D.H., DEB-2018215 to C.A.Q.); Portuguese - 574 Foundation for Science and Technology (2022.10103.BD to S.P.C. through national funds

-- and ESF), National Institutes of Health (grant no. T32-AI052080 via the Tri-I MMPTP - 576 Fellowship, to L.L.); National Geographic Society (Mushrooms of Kenya, to M.N.M.); - 577 Fundação de Amparo à Pesquisa e Inovação do Estado de Santa Catarina (FAPESC) and - 578 Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) (PRONEM - 579 2020TR733 for MIND.Funga, PQ310150/2022-1 to E.R.D.S.).
-580
+We thank the European Section of the Society for Conservation Biology and the Mycological Society of America (MSA) for supporting symposia that inspired this manuscript, at the 2018 European Congress of Conservation Biology in Jyväskylä, Finland and at the 2022 Annual Meeting of the MSA in Gainesville, Florida, respectively.
+We would like to acknowledge members of the Research Group MIND.
+Funga, including Genivaldo Alves-Silva, Diogo Henrique Costa-Rezende, Thiago Kossmann, and Mahatmã Titon.
+We thank Inge Somhorst, coordinator of the Dutch Mushroom Monitoring Program, for her input on Section 3.3.
+The following funding agencies supported this research: U.S. National Science Foundation (DEB-2018098 to D.H., DEB-2018215 to C.A.Q.); Czech Science Foundation (grant 21-06446S); Portuguese Foundation for Science and Technology (2022.10103.BD to S.P.C. through national funds and ESF, UIDB/04004/2020 to S.C.G.), National Institutes of Health (grant no. T32-AI052080 via the Tri-I MMPTP Fellowship, to L.L.); National Geographic Society (Mushrooms of Kenya, to M.N.M.); Fundação de Amparo à Pesquisa e Inovação do Estado de Santa Catarina (FAPESC) and Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) (PRONEM 2020TR733 for MIND.Funga, PQ310150/2022-1 to E.R.D.S.).

-581 CONFLICT OF INTEREST STATEMENT
+CONFLICT OF INTEREST STATEMENT

-- 582 The authors declare no conflict of interest. - 583
+The authors declare no conflicts of interest.

-584 DATA AVAILABILITY STATEMENT
+DATA AVAILABILITY STATEMENT